Missouri River Energy Services History

 2010: MRES launches Get the Load Down℠, a coordinated demand response program that encourages the reduction of peak demand usage in member communities by cycling air conditioners and electric water heaters when demand for electricity is greatest.

 2011: MRES announces plans to build a hydroelectric generating facility at the Red Rock Reservoir on the Des Moines River in Iowa.
 The design output of the Red Rock Hydroelectric Project (RRHP) will be approximately 36 MW, but capable of generating up to 55 MW when water is plentiful.
-MRES agrees to a purchased power agreement with WPPI Energy for output from the Point Beach Nuclear Plant located near Two Rivers, Wisc.
+MRES agrees to a purchased power agreement with WPPI Energy for output from the Point Beach Nuclear Plant located near Two Rivers, Wisconsin.
 MRES receives 32 MW of Point Beach capacity and energy from WPPI Energy for 20 years.

-2015: MRES celebrates its 50th Anniversary, and publishes But We Did It Anyway!
+2015: MRES celebrates its 50th Anniversary and publishes But We Did It Anyway!

 2018: The MRES Board of Directors approved an agreement April 23 granting membership to Willmar, Minn., in MRES.
 Willmar becomes the 61st member and the 25th from Minnesota.